-If you’ve ever lived in India, you would have noticed murmurs of Mumbai’s unrest and Delhi’s seeming ease, Mumbai’s hot winters and Delhi’s dramatic monsoon, Mumbai’s friendly crowds, and Delhi’s hidden competition.
+If you’ve ever lived in India, you would have noticed murmurs of Mumbai’s unrest and Delhi’s seeming ease, Mumbai’s hot winters, and Delhi’s dramatic monsoon, Mumbai’s friendly crowds, and Delhi’s hidden competition.

 Yet, India’s theatrical contrasts are not just between its most well-known cities.
 Within each urban hub, there exists the greatest dissimilarity to which reflects India’s social structure – its socioeconomic difference.

 For many foreigners, Delhi is hard to grow accustomed to.
-Rid the streets of vibrant traditional attire and fancy cars, the nice neighborhoods with beautiful apartments and perfectly trimmed plants, the carts of fresh fruits and vegetables and high-end pubs and bars and restaurants, Delhi is sweat and tears and inequality.
+Rid the streets of vibrant traditional attire and fancy cars, the charming neighborhoods with beautiful apartments and perfectly trimmed plants, the carts of fresh fruits and vegetables and high-end pubs and bars and restaurants, Delhi is sweat and tears and inequality.

 It is in this Delhi that I lived for four months.

 Before I left for India, I confidently told my family that I made the right choice.
-Great internship, great research project, great people I’ll be working with and great fun.
+Great internship, great research project, great people I’ll be working with, and great fun.

 And psssssh what do you mean culture shock.
 I’ve never experienced culture shock.
 Besides, India is one of those mystical places you hear about, where people convert to Buddhism and live in the mountains to understand the meaning of life.
 Where’s the harm to that?
 Of course, I wasn’t keen to become a yogi by any means, but breathing in some spirituality on holy land wouldn’t hurt.